 BA/MAIA Tuition and Scholarship

 BA/MAIA students have official graduate student status during their final two semesters at Pardee.
-For a student who enrolls at BU as a first semester freshman, this is final two semesters of their fifth year.
+For a student who enrolls at BU as a first semester freshman, these are the final two semesters of their fifth year.
 The Pardee School is housed under GRS, and current tuition rates can be found here.